lb0o/website/content/en/docs/install/talos/kexec.md

 wget -O /tmp/initramfs.xz https://github.com/cozystack/cozystack/releases/latest/download/initramfs-metal-amd64.xz
 ```

-To install a specific version, download matching distributives.
+To install a specific version, download matching distributive.
 Note that the URL is slightly different from the one for `latest`:

 ```text